Gorsuch Pick For Top Court Fulfills Trump Campaign Pledge, Confirms Democrats' Fears

 There was one sense in which Gorsuch did not seem to fit the profile Trump had initially sketched for his Supreme Court pick.
 Trump had wanted to move in a more unconventional or anti-establishment direction, but on Tuesday night he was touting his man's exceptional Ivy League pedigree.

-Gorsuch thanked Kennedy, and his previous mentor Justice Byron York, in his remarks Tuesday night.
+Gorsuch thanked previous mentors Kennedy and White in his remarks Tuesday night.
 He also described a bit of his own judicial philosophy, saying that "in our legal order it is for Congress and not the courts to write new laws."

 "It is the role of judges to apply, not alter, the work of the people's representatives," he added.
 "A judge who likes every outcome he reaches is very likely a bad judge.
-[W]hen we judges don our robes, it doesn't make us any smarter, but it does serve as a reminder of what's expected of us: Impartiality and independence, collegiality and courage."
+[W]hen we judges don our robes, it doesn't make us any smarter, but it does serve as a reminder of what's expected of us: impartiality and independence, collegiality and courage."
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.